Opisek/check24gendev2022/README.md

 - The results for hotels and offers are pulled 100 at a time (10 pages).
 Upon reaching a previously unvisited page, the correlating chunk of 100 entries is pulled again.
 All the previous data, provided no filters have changed, still remain in the client's cache, so that the pages can be viewed quickly and without the involvement of the server.

 ## Installation
 This project runs in two docker containers that need to share a common directory together with the host OS, so as to load the initial data.
+Please note that the CHECK24 data sets are not included in this repository and have to be added manually accourding to the following guide.
 1. Choose a directory for the project
 `mkdir /opt/gendev`
 2. Create a `data` subdirectory within the project's directory